MykalMachon/alertstream/README.md

 ## Components

-- HTTP API: API to send error logs to
+- HTTP API: API to do all the things.
 - Web Admin: simple app to create channels + notification systems, manage roles, and API keys.
-- Redis: persistent log store database
+- LibSQL: libSQL database for logs and information.

 ## But why?